nicholasjackson/pi-gpio-project/README.md

 }
 ```

+## GPIO - Part 2

-Since we do are not coding onto a Raspberry Pi at the moment we can use a simulator which is a direct replacement for the Pi but will show us graphically the output of the pins.
+Since we are not currently coding onto a Raspberry Pi, we can use a simulator which is a direct replacement for the Pi but will show us graphically the output of the pins.
 Let's add some code to set one of the pins to `High` this would send voltage to the pin and if a LED was attached then the LED would illuminate.

 Add the following code to your example: